netzmacht-archive/contao-workflow-engine/README.md

 If you need to execute some logic once a step is successfully reached, you can listen to the `<process_name>.<step_name>.reached` event.

-You will get a `Lexik\Bundle\WorkflowBundle\Event\StepEvent` object with which you can get the step, the model and the last model state.
+You will get a `WorkflowEngine\Event\StepEvent` object with which you can get the step, the model and the last model state.

 Let's see a simple example, here I listen to `*.reached` event for the step `published` from the `post_publication` process.